willsmillie/NFTToolKit/README.md

 # NFT Tool Kit

-Utils for interacting & interacting with Loopring & Gamestop marketplace NFT platforms.
+Utils for interacting with Loopring & Gamestop marketplace NFT platforms.
 This project was been forked from https://github.com/tomfuertes/loopring-sdk-bulk-send, thanks Tom!

 `npm start` will prompt the following questions: